 The first step on the road to recovery is the decision to make a change in the first place.
 This is often especially difficult for the addict because they may see their habits as something completely normal or unproblematic.
 This is especially prevalent in alcoholism, considering the large role alcohol has in society, communities, and even television.
 If you have a loved one who is struggling with an addiction, then first thing to do is to get them to see that they have a very serious condition that requires expert help.
 Interventions are especially helpful for these scenarios.

-The next step is to get information on the different treatment options offered by various recovery services.
+The next step is to get information on a treatment plan for drug and alcohol addiction.
 There are three primary methods of treatment: inpatient, outpatient, and dual diagnosis.

 Alcohol and Drug Treatment

-Dual diagnosis is a program that involves treating an addiction as well as treating a mental or behavioral health disorder.
+Dual diagnosis rehab facilities are programs that involve treating an addiction as well as treating a mental or behavioral health disorder.
 Sometimes those with mental conditions will turn to drugs or alcohol in order to help them cope with their condition.
 At the same time those who abuse drugs or alcohol for long periods of time can sometimes develop mental health conditions, so dual diagnosis is available for this exact situation.
 Psychiatric health issues commonly associated with drug and/or alcohol abuse are schizophrenia, bipolar disorder, depression, anxiety, and PTSD (Post-Traumatic Stress Disorder).
 Some of these conditions can be caused by substance abuse (depression and anxiety.)

 An important thing to take into consideration when looking into treatment methods is triggers.
 These are objects, people, places, or situations that drive a person to abuse a substance, and they can be anything.
 A favorite beer mug, an old drinking/drug buddy, bumping into a familiar dealer, seeing your favorite bar, walking past a park bench you used to get high on, a familiar argument, or an annoying co-worker that made your job more difficult.
 Any one of these things can send an addict spiraling into a relapse, whether they are dependent on alcohol or drugs.